Lost in Space: Character development

-Despite being credited as a "Special Guest Star" in every episode, Smith became the pivotal character of the series.
+Despite being credited as a "special guest star" in every episode, Smith became the pivotal character of the series.
 The show's writers expected Smith to be a temporary villain who would only appear in early episodes.
 Harris, on the other hand, hoped to stay longer on the show, but found his character to be boring, and feared it would also quickly bore viewers.
-Harris "began rewriting his lines and redefining his character", by playing Smith in an attention-getting, flamboyant style, and ad-libbing his scenes with colorful, pompous dialogue.
-By the end of the first season, the character of Smith is established as a self-serving coward.
-These character traits are magnified in subsequent seasons.
-His haughty bearing, and ever-present alliterative wit were staples of the character.
+Harris "began rewriting his lines and redefining his character", by playing Smith in an attention-getting, flamboyant style, and ad-libbing his scenes with ripe, colorful dialogue.
+By the end of the first season, the character was established as a self-serving coward whose moral haughtiness and contrasting deceitfulness, along with his alliterative insults largely aimed at the Robot, were staple elements of each episode.

 Catchphrases

 Lost in Space is remembered for the Robot's oft-repeated lines such as "Warning!
 Warning!" and "It does not compute".
 Smith's frequent put-downs of the Robot were also popular.
 Harris was proud to talk about how he used to lie in bed at night dreaming them up for use on the show.
-"You Bubble-headed Booby!", "Cackling Cacophony", "Tin Plated Traitor", "Blithering Blatherskyte", and "Traitorous Transistorized Toad" are but a few, alongside his trademark lines: "Oh, the pain ... the pain!" and "Never fear, Smith is here!"
+"You Bubble-headed Booby!", " You Cowardly Clump!", "You Tin-Plated Traitor!", "You Cackling Cacophony", "You Blithering Blatherskyte", and "Traitorous Transistorized Toad" are but a few, alongside his signature lines: "Oh, the pain ... the pain!" and "Never fear, Smith is here!"
 One of Harris's last roles was providing the voice of the praying mantis Manny in Disney's A Bug's Life, who also says the line "Oh, the pain ... the pain!" near the end of the film.

 The catchphrase "Danger, Will Robinson!" originates with the series, when the Robot warns young Will Robinson about impending threats.
 It was also used as the slogan of the 1998 film, whose official website had the address "www.dangerwillrobinson.com".

 Legal issues

 In 1962, Gold Key comics, a division of Western Publishing Company, began publishing a series of comic books under the title Space Family Robinson.
 The story was largely inspired by The Swiss Family Robinson but with a space-age twist.
 The film and television rights to the comic book were then purchased by noted television writer Hilda Bohem (The Cisco Kid), who created a treatment under the title Space Family 3000.

-Intended as a follow up to his first successful television venture, Voyage to the Bottom of the Sea, Allen quickly sold his concept for a television series to CBS.
+Intended as a follow-up to his first successful television venture, Voyage to the Bottom of the Sea, Allen quickly sold his concept for a television series to CBS.
 Concerned about confusion with the Gold Key comic book, CBS requested that Allen come up with a new title.
 Nevertheless, Hilda Bohem filed a claim against Allen and CBS Television shortly before the series premiered in 1965.

+An agreement was reached with Gold Key which allowed them to subtitle their comic "Lost in Space".

-Additional legal challenges appeared in 1995, when Prelude Pictures announced their intention to turn Lost in Space into a motion picture.
+Additional legal challenges appeared in 1995, when Prelude Pictures announced its intention to turn Lost in Space into a motion picture.